 Books, Equipment, Materials and Resources Recommended/Needed

 Students need a good set of stationery in common with most other subjects.
 All students are expected to have their own calculators for use at home and in class.
-A scientific calculator is essential for GCSE students and Higher Level Year 9 work.
+A scientific calculator is essential.
 Geometric instruments are also needed for parts of the course such as a compass and protractor.
-Calculators and geometry sets are available to purchase from the School Library and are compulsory for all students.
+Calculators and geometry sets are available to purchase from the School and are compulsory for all students.